Architectural Preferences of the Federal Government in Ottawa

 Supreme Court Building (1940).

-Ottawa has seen its most active development in 1960s and 1970s when austere and grim concrete buildings dominated the landscape.
+Ottawa saw its most active development in the 1960s and 1970s when austere and grim concrete buildings dominated the landscape.
 It was about the same time when Montreal Metro was built so you can find quite a few similarities.

-Tunney's Pasture, the 121-acre federal government complex, makes a great case of the Minimalist style.
+Tunney's Pasture, the 121-acre federal government complex, makes a great case for the Minimalist style.
 What do you think about the Brooke Claxton Building (1964)?

 Other examples from the 1960s.